 Monkfish with rhubarb – grilled monkfish fillet with rhubarb and lilies.
 The rhubarb slices were, put simply, a challenge to scrap off the plate and weren’t that pleasant to eat – I think I left two of them stuck to the plate.
 The monk fish was a tiny little morsel garnished with lily flowers and green pepper sauce which was pleasant enough but for me it didn’t work and ended up ‘uninspiring’ to eat.

 Lamb with lotus – lotus leaf wrapped lamb with lotus root, quinoa and it’s own juice.
 This was an interesting SE Asian inspired creation from Arzak’s SE travels.
 The sauce, rich with coconut cream, fragrant with kaffir complimented the lovely pink lamb.

 The Big Truffle – large cocoa and with creamy chocolate and carob filling.
 (Carob is the Med’s answer to cocoa, the super food alternative to chocolate apparently).
 The fist sized cocoa covered candy-floss-faux-truffle was nothing short of magnificent.
 It turned into a beautiful brown mess when hot chocolate & Cointreau was poured onto it, revealing a rich chocolate and carob mousse.
 The word “rich” is an understatement!

 The second desert was a pineapple ice cream with dehydrated pineapple along with liquorice ice cream & liquorice sweets.
 Both were very likeable.

 Black Lemon – a crispy black lemon chocolate with a sweet citrus cream interior was seriously impressive.
 It was salivating stuff, oh and the clever lime green leaf made from the lemon too was the perfect garnish that packed some flavour.

 Black lemons were brought to the table too to enhance the experience.
 But don’t they look odd?

-Finally we were brought petit fours served in a bird cage with a nest of faux chocolate shelled eggs with apple, mandarin along with orange & mint centres.
-The nest tasted like chocolate covered All Bran that I couldn’t stop eating until it was gone.
+Finally we were brought petit fours served in a bird cage with a nest of faux chocolate shelled eggs with intensely tasting apple, mandarin, orange & mint at their cores.
+The nest tasted like chocolate covered All Bran that I couldn’t stop eating until there was none left.

 When did I go?
 September 2015